Health Risks & How to Protect Your Englewood, FL Home

 If you or your family experience unexplained allergy symptoms that improve when away from home, your AC system may be the culprit.

-How can you tell if mold is growing inside your HVAC system?
+How can you tell if organic growth is growing inside your HVAC system?
 Look for these warning signs:

 Musty or Mildew Odors

-• A strong, earthy smell when the AC turns on is a clear sign of mold in ducts or coils.
+• A strong, earthy smell when the AC turns on is a clear sign of organic growth in ducts or coils.

-• If the odor persists even after cleaning, the mold is likely deep inside the system.
+• If the odor persists even after cleaning, the organic growth is likely deep inside the system.

 • Check vent covers, air filters, and around the indoor AC unit for black, green, or white fuzzy spots.